rmsouza/zimbra-immail/README.md

 ```
 5. Clean up the Zimlet cache.

-After update the zimlet may be you have to clean up the cache
+After update the zimlet you may have to clean up the cache.

 ```
  zmprov flushCache zimlet